PREPARE FOR YOUR

 A: Antarctica is a paradise for animal lovers with plenty of wildlife.
 You’ll see various species of penguins, seals, birds, and whales.
 Check out our “Wild Antarctica” page to discover what you may see.

-A: Atlas Ocean Voyages provides every guest with a pair of knee boots for wet landings for complimentary use.
+A: Atlas Ocean Voyages provides every guest with FREE use of knee boots for wet landings.

 A: To help preserve the beauty and environment of Antarctica, your expedition leader will guide you every step of the way.
 This way, you experience your journey to the fullest while leaving only footprints behind.
 Before you head to shore, your expedition team will brief you on conservation and best practices for exploring the land.
 It’s important to follow their instructions.

-A: Atlas is pleased to offer accommodations for children age eight years and older – accompanied at all times throughout the voyage – for our Antarctica luxe-adventure journeys.
+A: Atlas is pleased to offer accommodations for children age eight years and older – accompanied at all times throughout the voyage – for our Antarctica expeditions.